pugongyingh/dageltie/README.md

 Start the local development server with `npm start`.

-This will start a custom server defined in `server.js` which will serve your `public` files and Netlify `functions`.
+This will start a custom server defined in `server.js` which will serve your `publish` files and Netlify `functions`.

 Urls that end in `/` will get `index.html` added to the end of them.

-Files in the `public` folder will be served at `/`.
+Files in the `publish` folder will be served at `/`.

 Functions in the `functions` directory will be called and the response will be served at `/.netlify/functions/${functionName}`.